-Privacy Policy (effective since May XX, 2019) <= Fill the date uploaded
+Privacy Policy (effective since May 7th, 2019)

 When you use an Application provided by Sharing is Caring App ("S.i.C.") certain information

 about you and your usage of the App is collected.

 1. Controller and Data Protection Officer

 The Controller of the personal data you provide is Alpine Electronics of America, Inc. located at 1500 Atlantic Boulevard, Auburn Hills, Michigan 48326, USA (“Service Provider”).